How to Avoid Holiday Hackers | Auctioneer Software

 DON’T use short passwords that could be easy to guess (example: adamsstreet21)

-Make sure your passwords are at least 8+ characters long for more security, while utilizing special characters and capital letters in the mix.
+Make sure your passwords are at least 8+ characters long for more security while utilizing special characters and capital letters in the mix.

 DON’T use the same password for every single account and website.
-While we realize it can be hard to have a different password for every account you have, but we recommended having at least 4-5 passwords for variation.
+While we realize it can be hard to have a different password for every account you have, but we recommend having at least 4-5 passwords for variation.

 DON’T store your password where it can easily be found